-And… I’ve put it all into one cool image with lots of eye candy.
+And...
+I've put it all into one cool image with lots of eye candy.
 And when it comes to eye candy, Glacier NP can give you a real sugar rush.
-See for yourself (and please pin on Pinterest too!)
-You’ll also find a more detailed text-version further down the post, a map and a picture gallery.
+See it for yourself (and please pin it on Pinterest too!)
+You'll also find a more detailed text version down the post, a map and a picture gallery.

 More about this Glacier National Park itinerary

-This trip plan takes you from the west side of the park, to the east side.
+This trip plan takes you from the park's west side to the east side.
 Feel free to reverse the directions according to your road trip needs.

 The mileage for all trails shown here is for your total return distance.
-Please, always check with the rangers before going on the trail to make sure there are no closures or usage limitations.
+Please always check with the rangers before going on the trail to ensure no closures or usage limitations.

 Where to stay during your Glacier Park trip?

-Once you cross the Going To The Sun road, accommodation becomes more expensive, so book in advance if you want to get the cheaper rooms.
-You can stay either at St. Mary’s Lodge or at the Swiftcurrent Motor Inn at Many Glacier.
-If budget isn’t a problem, you can even stay at the Many Glacier hotel.
+Accommodation becomes more expensive once you cross the Going To The Sun road, so book in advance if you want cheaper rooms.
+Stay at St. Mary's Lodge or the Swiftcurrent Motor Inn at Many Glacier.
+If budget isn't a problem, you can stay at the Many Glacier Hotel.